cleanmedia/cloudtools/README.md

 * As for example Ablibtnlaci10t!
 * Meaning the initials of the sentence:
 * A bad life is better than no life and can improve 10 times!
-* You can use the command "source spi" to set the PIN only once and reuse it many times.
+* You can use the command "source setpin" to set the PIN only once and reuse it many times.

 ### Examples